 Laser therapy.
-This treatment decreases nerve sensitivity by decreasing a pain eliciting chemical in the body and releasing endorphins (the body’s natural pain reliever} that produce a pain-relieving effect.
-It can also help block pain on some nerve fibers.
+This treatment decreases nerve sensitivity by decreasing a pain eliciting chemical in the body and releasing endorphins (the body’s natural pain reliever) that produce a pain-relieving effect.
+It can also help block pain in some nerve fibers.

 Lifestyle modifications.
 In some cases, it is essential to adapt and accept that the body now has certain limitations.
-Avoiding activities that worsen pain can help reduce pain and prevent an underlying condition from advancing.
-For some people, a significant lifestyle change is giving up smoking, because nicotine can increase pain and delay healing.
+For example, avoiding activities that worsen pain can help reduce pain and prevent an underlying condition from advancing.
+For some people, a significant lifestyle change is giving up smoking because nicotine can increase pain and delay healing.